Adam-Etyang/Yuno/README.md

-# Yuno
+# 🎟️ Yuno

-## overview
+## Overview

-Yuno is a web based platform that helps students, teachers and admnisitrators manage events resources and tickets on a school campus.
-It acts as a central hub for planning and joining events, booking rooms and equipment and making online payements.
-Built with mordern tools like  react for the front end and django for the backend and firebase for authentication and real time updates
+**Yuno** is a **web-based platform** helping **students, teachers, and administrators** manage **events, resources, and tickets** on campus.
+It serves as a central hub for planning and joining events, booking rooms and equipment, and making online payments.

-## Key features and benefits
+Built with modern tools:
-### 1. All in one Event manegement
+- **React** (frontend)
-### 2. Easy ticketing nd payements
+- **Django** (backend)
-### 3. Automatic notifications
+- **Firebase** (auth & real-time updates)

-### 4. Smart scheduling
+---

-### 5. Quick search and filters
+## ✨ Key Features

-### 6. Useful analytics
+1️⃣ All-in-one event management
-### 7. Safe and scalable system
+2️⃣ Easy ticketing and payments
-### 8. Campus wide discovery
+3️⃣ Automatic notifications

-## Functional requirements
+4️⃣ Smart scheduling
-### 1. user roles:
+5️⃣ Quick search and filters
-Students, faculty, and admins have different permissions and profiles.
+6️⃣ Useful analytics
-### 2. Event listings:
+7️⃣ Safe and scalable system
-Events include title, date, time, location, price, and more.
-Authorized users can create and manage them.
+8️⃣ Campus-wide event discovery

-### 3. Ticket and payments
+---

-Payments via M-Pesa or PayPal.
-Users get QR code tickets stored in their profiles and emails.
+## 🛠️ Functional Requirements

-### 4. Calender and scheduling
+- **User Roles:** Students, faculty, and admins have different permissions and profiles.
-A built-in calendar shows all bookings and events to avoid conflicts.
+- **Event Listings:** Title, date, time, location, price, and more.
+Authorized users can create/manage events.
-### 5. Notification system
+- **Tickets & Payments:** M-Pesa & PayPal with QR code tickets in profiles and email.
-users get timely emails and texts about events and bookings
+- **Calendar & Scheduling:** Built-in calendar to view all bookings and avoid conflicts.
-### 6. Search and filters
+- **Notifications:** Timely emails and SMS about events and bookings.
-Search events/resources by date, club, keywords, etc.
+- **Search & Filters:** Find events/resources by date, club, keywords, etc.
-### 7. Analytics
+- **Analytics:** Attendance, ticket sales, and usage trends to improve planning.
- View attendance, ticket sales, and usage trends to help plan better.
+- **Event Discovery:** Events suggested based on user interests, including those outside the user’s usual groups.

-### 8. Event discovery
+---

-Users are shown events that match their interests, including those outside their group.
+🌿 *Built for campus ease, with you in mind.*